diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 The new table called `boards` will have, apart from its `id` and `timestamps` fields, a `name` field and a foreign key to the `users` table.
-Note that we are relying on the database to delete as well the boards belonging to a user if the user is deleted.
+Note that we are relying on the database to delete the boards belonging to a user if the user is deleted.
 It also adds an index to the `user_id` to speed up things, and a `null` constraints to the `name`.